 - High-risk pregnancies are delivered at Duke University Hospital.
 As a regional referral center, it offers highly specialized care.

 Independent organizations like U.S. News & World Report use different metrics to assess and honor the best local and national maternity hospitals.

-U.S. News & World Report recognizes Duke University Hospital and Duke Regional Hospital as among the best hospitals in the U.S. for maternity care for 2021, the most recent year available.
-The recognition acknowledges Duke hospitals’ low rates of C-sections in people at low risk for pregnancy complications and other factors.
+U.S. News & World Report recognizes Duke Regional Hospital as among the best hospitals in the U.S. for maternity care for 2022-2023, the most recent year available.
+The recognition acknowledges the hospital's low rates of C-sections in people at low risk for pregnancy complications and other factors.
+The recognition notes our low rates of C-sections in people at low risk for pregnancy complications and other factors.